apsessoms/AI-100/ReadMe.md

-# AI-100 Microsoft Azure AI and Machine Learning Certification
+# AI-102 Developing Solutions for Microsoft Azure AI and Machine Learning

 This repository contains study materials and notes for the Microsoft AI-100 certification.